akash-harijan/cataract-detection/README.md

 DataSet
 ------------

 This model was fine-tunned on around 1000 real images, then these images were augmented further to increase data.
 Augmentation techniques applied can be found at src/data/.
+Used DataSet will be available online soon.